vanshs1/ML_DetonationCells_SootFoil/README.md

 ##  License

-see the `LICENSE` file for details.
+LGPL-2.1 Licence.
+See the `LICENSE` file for details.

 ---